mealswipe/mealswipe-iOS/README.md

 # Mealswipe iOS
 iOS Version of the Mealswipe App </br>

 Apple ID to add into Xcode to be able to use Mealswipe on iOS Device: mealswipesoftware@gmail.com.
-Text Brock to get password.
+Text Brock to get password. </br>

+To register yourself into Firebase, open AuthObserver.swift and go to the registerUser() function.
+There, you will be able to set a displayName, name, email and password to use to login.

 ## iOS Development Timeline </br>
 Date notes when all features in that section should be implemented by